Climbing rose trees are special and you can’t prune them like you would conventional rose trees.

 Pruning climbing rose trees

-Repeat-blooming climbing rose trees, those that bloom several times a year, are pruned in February or March.
+Repeat-blooming climbing rose trees, those that bloom several times a year, require pruning in February or March.

 - At the end of winter and when freezing is over, prune short sprigs along the main climbing branch, so that they form a shape like a fishbone.